 - Configure initial synchronization.

 Parameter Description Initial Synchronization Select both Initial Schema Synchronization and Initial Full Data Synchronization.
-Before synchronizing incremental data, DTS synchronizes the schemas and historical data of the required objects from the source database to the destination database.
+DTS synchronizes the schemas and historical data of the required objects and then synchronizes incremental data.
 Filter options Ignore DDL in incremental synchronization phase is selected by default.
 In this case, DTS does not synchronize DDL operations that are performed on the source database during incremental data synchronization.

 - In the lower-right corner of the page, click Precheck.

 - Before you can start the data synchronization task, a precheck is performed.
 You can start the data synchronization task only after the task passes the precheck.

 - If the task fails to pass the precheck, click the icon next to each failed item to view details.
 Troubleshoot the issues based on the causes and run the precheck again.

 - Close the Precheck dialog box after the following message is displayed: The precheck is passed.
 Then, the data synchronization task starts.You can view the status of the data synchronization task on the Synchronization Tasks page.